n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/ReadPDF/README.md

 The Read PDF node is used to read data from PDF documents and extract its content as text.

 ::: tip 💡 Keep in mind
-1. You will need to use an additional node such as the [Read Binary File](../../core-nodes/ReadBinaryFile/README.md) node or the [HTTP Request](../../core-nodes/HTTPRequest/README.md) node to pass the image file as a data property to the Read PDF node.
+You will need to use an additional node such as the [Read Binary File](../../core-nodes/ReadBinaryFile/README.md) node or the [HTTP Request](../../core-nodes/HTTPRequest/README.md) node to pass the image file as a data property to the Read PDF node.
 :::

 ## Node Reference

 The Read PDF node has one property:

-1. *Binary Property* field: This is a text field used to specify the name of the data property used to read the PDF file in n8n.
+1. *Binary Property* field: This field specifies the name of the data property used to read the PDF file in n8n.

 ## Example Usage